-Corresponding author: Telp. +62 852 5332 8092 E-mail: ester@apps.ipb.ac.id This study aims to analyze the production cost structure and to measure the profitability of three types of smallholder pig farming, namely farrow-to-finish, pig-finishing, and pig-nursery in Indonesia.
+Corresponding author: Telp. +62 852 5332 8092 E-mail: ester@apps.ipb.ac.id This study aims to analyze the production cost structure and to measure the profitability of three types of smallholder pig farming, namely farrow-to-finish, pigfinishing, and pig-nursery in Indonesia.
 This study employed the data from the Statistics Indonesia-Livestock Business Household Survey (ST2013-STU).
 The measurement of profitability was carried out by calculating the profitability of three types of pig farming business using the adapted enterprise budgeting method.
-Based on the production cost structure, the percentage of pig feed costs accounted for more than 70% of the total cash of the total non-cash.
+Based on the production cost structure, the percentage of pig feed costs accounted for more than 70% of the total cash of the three types of pig farming.
+The percentage of unpaid labor costs is more than 50% of the total non-cash.
 Based on the measurement results of the profitability indicators, it can be shown that the pig-finishing type has the highest profitability among the three types of smallholder pig farming.
 Government policies are needed to increase pig farmers' access to financing and better pig farming technology.